Muscote Bay – Prince Edward County

 the construction industry, the entertainment industry and national defence.

-Mayeski Mathers LLP is passionate about the promotion of Ontario’s wine industry and has a keen interest in the legal issues that this heavily-regulated industry faces.
+Mayeski Mathers LLP is passionate about the promotion of Ontario’s wine, craft beer and craft distillery industries and has a keen interest in the legal issues that these heavily-regulated industries face.
 The firm is a Wine Council of Ontario Trade Supplier Member.

 Alexandra Mayeski is a Professional Affiliate of Brock University’s Cool Climate Oenology Viticulture Institute (CCOVI) and has provided advice to wineries on trade, regulatory and land planning issues.
 She has also spoken about the legal barriers affecting the marketing of Canadian wine, including amendments to the Importation of Intoxicating Liquors Act and other provincial laws that affect wine, beer and spirits.